nomad-software/x11/README.md

 ---

 ## Supported platforms
-These bindings have only been tested on Linux, developed with DMD v2.064.2.
+These bindings have been developed with DMD v2.064.2.
 Other compilers have not been tested but should build fine.

-## Platform issue

 ### Linux
 Should build just fine.